Alex-z71/WinFormsToAvConv-er/README.md

 # WinForms2AvaloniaConverter

-The Converter allows you to convert a Windows Forms project to an Avalonia UI project.
-It can also convert individual files instead of entire projects.
+WinForms2AvaloniaConverter helps you migrate a Windows Forms project to an Avalonia UI project.
+It can convert entire projects or individual files.

-WinForms2AvaloniaConverter converts UI controls according to your control mapping rules, generates View and View Model classes, transfers images and localization resources, and also extracts ______business logic bound to the UI controls________ ???????????????????

-The Converter analyzes the source application's Forms at runtime.
-It recursively iterates through the Controls collection of opened Forms, and collects information about the names, position, size of the controls and _____their properties______.
-_________свойства данных___.?????
-Once data is collected, it generates the destination project/files.
+The converter migrates WinForms UI controls found in the source project to Eremex Avalonia UI and standard Avalonia UI counterparts.
+You can customize the converter to change control mapping.

+The converter provides the following project migration features:

+- Uses specified control mapping rules to convert source WinForms controls to Eremex Avalonia UI and standard Avalonia UI controls.
+- Separates definition of source Form and UserControl classes into View and View Model classes according to the MVVM design pattern.
+Creates corresponding files in the destination project/folder.
+- Creates observable properties and commands in View Models (using the CommunityToolkit.Mvvm library), and binds generated Avalonia UI controls to them.
+- Copies resources from the source project to the destination project/folder.
+- Extracts images from resource files in the source project, and saves them to the destination project/folder.

+The converter does not transfer business logic from code-behind, nor does it transfer code from additional *.cs files in the source project.
+You need to copy this code manually to the Avalonia project.

-## Convert Individual Files or Projects
+## Convert Projects or Individual Files

+For small projects that consist of a few forms, you can use the converter to migrate the entire project.
+Small projects are easier to check after conversion.

-Converting individual files is handy for large projects that consist of, say, hundreds of forms.
-You can iteratively convert files, check the result and then safely move the converted files to your destination project.
+Conversion of individual files is handy for large projects that consist of a multitude of forms.
+You can iteratively convert forms one by one: port a specific form(s), move the converted files to the target Avalonia UI project, check the result of conversion, and then continue converting other forms.
-Also, you can use individual file conversion to test the converter.

-For small projects, you can use the Converter to convert the entire project.
-After the conversion you may need to refine the application's code and ______configuration__________????
-- Сложнее сочетать создание проекта с его ручной доводкой   ----??????
+Conversion of individual files is also useful for testing the converter.

 ## Get Started with Project Conversion

 1. Download and then open the WinForms2AvaloniaConverter project in Visual Studio.
-2. Customize mapping rules for types and namespaces used in your source project according to your needs, as described in [Converting UI and Business Logic](#Converting-UI-and-Business-Logic)
+2. Customize control mapping rules for Windows Forms controls used in your source project, as described in [Converting UI and Creating View Models](#converting-ui-and-creating-view-models).
+3. Specify the target Avalonia UI framework version using the `XamlConverter.avaloniaVersion` property.
+4. Specify the target version of the Eremex Avalonia UI controls using the `XamlConverter.controlsVersion` property.
-3. Compile the WinForms2AvaloniaConverter library, or create a NuGet package for the WinForms2AvaloniaConverter library.
+5. Build the WinForms2AvaloniaConverter library, or create a NuGet package for the WinForms2AvaloniaConverter library.
-4. Include the created library/NuGet package into your project that needs to be converted.
+6. Include the created library/NuGet package into your WinForms project that needs to be converted.
 Alternatively, you can include the source files of the WinForms2AvaloniaConverter library into your project.
-5. In your project, inherit all `System.Windows.Forms.Form` objects from the `WAConverter.WAForm` class, and inherit all `System.Windows.Forms.UserControl` objects from the `WAConverter.UserControl` class.
+7. In your project, inherit all `System.Windows.Forms.Form` objects from the `WAConverter.WAForm` class, and inherit all `System.Windows.Forms.UserControl` objects from the `WAConverter.UserControl` class.
-6. Run your application.
+8. Run the project.
-7. Open all forms and user controls at runtime, so the converter can analyze them.
+9. Open all forms one by one at runtime, so the converter can analyze them.
+The converter recursively iterates through the Controls collection of each opened Form, and collects information about the names, position, size of the controls and their properties.
+After data is collected, it generates Avalonia UI files in the destination folder (see `./Bin/../Converted`).
-8. Copy code that was skipped during conversion to the destination project.
+10. Copy code that was skipped during conversion to the destination project.

-- куда попадает результат конвертации
--

-## Get Started with Individual Project Conversion

-...
-- Access the result of the conversion in the `./Bin/../Converted` folder, and then copy the converted files to the destination project.
+11. Test the project.

-## Converting UI and Business Logic
+## Converting UI and Creating View Models

-_____WinForms *.cs and *.Design.cs____
-откуда конвертер знает про файлы, если он запускается в рантайме???????????????? files are converted to Avalonia UI *.axaml, *.axaml.cs, and *.cs files.

-View classes are created for Form and UserControl classes.
-During the conversion, the Converter extracts the business logic from the source WinForms files, and generates *.cs files that contain View Models implementing this logic.
-_________If a source control is bound, the Converter binds the destination control to a correposnding property in a View Model.___________

-The Converter uses customizable control mapping rules that determine which controls to convert to which controls.
-You need to adjust these rules to perform the correct conversion.

-According to the position and size of controls in the source application, the Converter creates a corresponding layout of controls in the destination project/files.
+### Views

+For source WinForms Form and UserControl classes, the converter generates View classes in the _*.axaml_ and _*.axaml.cs_ files.
+The names of the source forms and user controls determine the names of generated View classes and files.

-The `XamlConverter` class defines control mapping rules.
-It maps common WinForms controls to Eremex Avalonia UI and standard Avalonia UI controls by default.
-You typically need to modify these rules to adapt them to the controls used in your source project.
+WinForms controls nested in source forms and user controls are converted to Eremex Avalonia UI and standard Avalonia UI counterparts by default.
+You can modify the `XamlConverter` class to adapt the conversion rules to your WinForms project.

+#### Related API

+- `XamlConverter.typesMapping` dictionary (initialized in the `XamlConverter.InitTypeMapping` method) — Use this member to customize control mapping rules according to your requirements.
-Use the `XamlConverter.typesMapping` dictionary to map source controls to destination controls.
-Use the `XamlConverter.ignoredControls` property to specify a list of controls ignored during the conversion.
+- `XamlConverter.ignoredControls` property — Specifies a list of controls ignored during the conversion.
 For instance, this list contains the `HScrollBar` and `VScrollBar` controls, by default.
+- `XamlConverter.ConvertControlCore` — Implements generation of XAML attributes for Avalonia UI controls.

+Avalonia UI does not support control positioning using absolute coordinates. **During conversion, controls are placed in a `StackPanel` container.**

+### View Models

+Beside Views, the converter creates View Models in _*.cs_ files for **Forms and UserControls**.
+The View Models define commands (`RelayCommand`) for clickable controls (buttons), and observable properties that should provide data for specific controls.

+UI controls in View classes contain bindings to the commands and observable properties defined in View Models.

+#### Related API

+- `XamlConverter.GenerateFields` — Creates observable properties for specific Avalonia UI controls.
+- `XamlConverter.GenerateMethods` — Generates commands in View Models.
+- `XamlConverter.IsCommandControl` —  Specifies controls for which commands are generated.

-## Converting Resources
+## Processing and Copying Resources

-The *.resx files are processed to transfer text properties of controls.
-The ___________`Text` and `Caption`__________ properties are transferred by default, while other properties (`Name`, `Parent`, `ZOrder`, and `Type`) saved in source *.resx files are skipped.
-See the `ResXCleaner.ignoredProperties` member to customize this setting.
+The converter searches for resources (_&ast;.resx_ files) and localization resources (_&ast;.&lt;Localized&gt;.resx_ files) in the source project's directory, and then copies found files to the destination folder.

+When copying resource files, a cleanup function keeps only **specific data properties** (`Text` and `Caption`), and skips irrelevant properties (`Name`, `Parent`, `ZOrder`, and `Type`).

-The converter extracts images stored in *.resx files and saves them as standalone image files in the destination folder.
+In WinForms, images are typically stored within _.resx_ files in binary format.
+The converter extracts these images from .resx files and saves them as standalone image files in the destination folder.

-## Converting Localized Resources

-The *.&lt;Localized&gt;.resx files are converted to _________Avalonia UI format_________ ??????????
+#### Related API

+- `XamlConverter.AddResXFiles` — Copies _*.resx_ files to the destination folder.
+- `ResXCleaner.CleanupFile` — Extracts images from a _*.resx_ file in the destination folder and saves them as standalone image files.
+Removes irrelevant properties from the _*.resx_ file.
+- `ResXCleaner.ignoredProperties` — Specifies a list of irrelevant properties removed by a cleanup function from _*.resx_ files in the destination folder.

+## Customize Avalonia UI Project Template

+The `AppTemplate` folder of the WinForms2AvaloniaConverter project contains files that define the template used to generate an Avalonia UI project.
+The template's files are stored as Embedded Resources.
+You can modify the template to suit your requirements.

+#### Related API

+- `XamlConverter.CreateAppFromTemplate` — Generates an Avalonia UI project from the project template.